Severson-Group/AMDC-Firmware/docs/Create-Private-Repo.md

 1. Clone your repo from git
 2. Make sure the submodules are checked out (`git submodule update --init` etc)
 3. Open SDK
-4. Select workspace as `$REPO_ROOT/gen/sdk_gen/`
-5. Your projects will be imported, but you will need to fix their locations since you are on a new PC (this is how SDK works...)
-6. To fix, delete all projects from SDK and reimport them (open projects from file system, etc)
+4. Select workspace to reside in local user folder (outside of your private AMDC firmware repo).
+5. Import the above projects (`design_1_wrapper_hw_platform_0`, `amdc_bsp`, `fsbl`, your `user_code` project in your private repo, not AMDC-Firmware submodule) (open projects from file system)
-7. Wait for them to compile...
+6. Wait for them to compile... (it will fail due to not knowing about the `AMDC-Firmware` submodule)
-8. Redo the steps from the previous tutorial, [starting here](docs/Building-and-Running-Firmware.md#fix-common-code-compilation).
-This links the `common` AMDC firmware code to your private project.
+7. To fix the errors, redo the steps from the previous tutorial, [starting here](docs/Building-and-Running-Firmware.md#fix-common-code-compilation).
+This links the `common` AMDC-Firmware submodule code to your private project.

 You can now use your private repo!